Masterminds/glide/README.md

     - svn
 * Support custom local and global plugins (see docs/plugins.md)
 * Repository caching including reuse of packages in the `$GOPATH`
+* Flatten dependencies resolving version differences and avoiding the inclusion of a package multiple times.

 ## How It Works